amaan070/amaan070/README.md

 - 👋 Hi, I’m Amaan Ahmad.
-- 👀 I’m interested in technology, app development and coding!
+- 👀 I’m interested in technology, application development and coding!
-- 🌱 I’m currently learning Flutter App Development abd Computer Science.
+- 🌱 I’m currently learning Flutter Application Development and Computer Science.
 - 💞️ I’m looking to collaborate on Flutter Application Development Projects.
 - 📫 How to reach me?
 Email me at pramn070@gmail.com